nestjsplus/config/README.md

 * Completely dynamic and customizable determination of the name/location of your `.env` file
   * means: no code changes to handle unique configs per environment
 * Default values (i.e., optional environment variables with default values)
-* Trace how an environment variable was resolved (external environment, `.env` file or default) to help debug tricky problems between dev, test, production
+* [Trace](https://github.com/johnbiundo/nestjs-config-manager/wiki/Api#trace-method) how an environment variable was resolved (i.e., came from external environment, `.env` file or as a default value) to help debug tricky problems between dev, test, production

 [Full Feature List](https://github.com/johnbiundo/nestjs-config-manager/wiki/Features)